Where We Give

 Since we started operation, late 2015 until this day we collaborated with different communities within Jordan and we hope to expand the giving back into other countries in the near future.

-We work with disadvantaged communities where art is neglected and children are living in distressed communities, such as refugee camps, orphanages and underprivileged school.
+We work with disadvantaged communities where art is neglected and children are living in distressed conditions, such as refugee camps, orphanages and underprivileged school.

 We like to build a personal relationship with the people of the communities and get an insight of their daily lives through visiting them, listening to their stories and spending time at the communities.